International Vaccine Allocation: An Optimization Framework: SEIR Model

 \subsection{Simulating SEIR-V}

-To solve SEIR-V numerically over a time horizon of $T$ days for a given vaccination policy $V_a(t)$, the differential equations are replaced by difference equations with a time step of one day.
+To solve SEIR-V numerically for a given vaccination policy $V_a(t)$, the difference equations for all areas are solved at successive $t$.
 The state variables are initialized using the initial proportion vaccinated and initial cases per day.
 To estimate the exposed states, we use the steady state mean time in these states, $1/r^I$.
 Multiplying by the new cases per day,

 Similarly, for the infectious states